Autism and wandering

 - Use a tracking app.

-Teach your child safety skills
+Help your child learn safety skills

-Dress your child in bright clothes
+Dress your child in distinctive clothes

 Use an identification necklace